 This is a classic “set it and forget it” mistake.
 Some investors believe that once they’ve made a grouping election, they’re good to go indefinitely.
 The IRS actually requires you to make this election on a timely filed tax return every single year.
 Forgetting to formally make the election for the tax year means you could lose the ability to treat your properties as a single activity, potentially costing you thousands in deductions.
 Staying compliant means staying on top of your paperwork and understanding that your tax strategy isn’t a one-time decision—it’s an ongoing commitment.
 If you have questions about your specific situation, it’s always best to reach out to an expert.

-How to Maximize Your Tax Benefits
+Ready to Maximize Your Tax Benefits?

 Qualifying as a Real Estate Professional is a huge milestone, but it’s just the beginning.
 This status opens the door to significant tax advantages, but you have to walk through it with a clear strategy.
 Maximizing your benefits comes down to smart planning, expert guidance, and a forward-thinking approach to your entire portfolio.
 By being proactive, you can turn paper losses into real savings.
 Let’s look at how you can build a powerful tax strategy around your professional status.

-Plan Your Loss Recognition and Timing
+Strategically Time Your Loss Recognition

 Timing is everything in real estate, and that includes your tax strategy.
 As a qualified Real Estate Professional, your rental losses are treated as non-passive, meaning they can directly offset income from other sources.
 To make this work, plan when you recognize certain expenses, like scheduling significant repairs for a year when your other income is high.
 You can also use strategies like cost segregation studies to accelerate depreciation and create larger paper losses.
 This kind of proactive planning is a core part of our tax services and can dramatically reduce your overall tax liability.